pangz-lab/ts-skeleton/README.md

 <br>

 ## "tsk" Script
-- ***tsk*** is a utility script created to help automate common tasks during the development.
+- ***tsk*** is a utility script to help automate common tasks during the development.
-- It's a simple wrapper of existing `npm` commands and others.
+- It's a simple wrapper of existing `npm` commands and others shell commands.
-- You might want to use it to do your stuff quickly like creating a class or publishing.
+- Use it to do your stuff quickly like creating a class or publishing them.
 ## Usage
 > Open a terminal and run the following command.
 ```bash